TeamDaisyX/DaisyXMusic/README.md

 #### Pmpermit
 - `.a` - approove someone to pm you
 - `.da` - disapproove someone to pm you
+- You can add a custom pmpermit message by adding var `PMMSG` and adding your message through env vars (for heroku, Settings/Edit vars)

 + Sudo Users can execute any command in any groups

 ### Credits
 Don't edit this part